AndersDJohnson/maven-bin/README.md

 mvn install
 ```

-## Features

-* With a single command, install JARs and execute their main classes.
-* Uses `settings.xml` so you can configure 3rd-party repos, e.g. [Bintray].

 ### Wishlist
 * [x] Aliasing (default group ID and versions)
   * [x] Add aliased command executables to global path